krasimir/blog-posts/JavaScriptsequencingfunctioncalls/post.md

 		})
 	}

 Not very nice!
 The first thing that you will notice is that there is a *callback* passed in every function call.
 That's mandatory and it is deeply integrated in the architecture of [Auxilio](https://github.com/krasimir/auxilio).
-Especially when you are executing commands like *git push*.
+You need to wait till the command ends, especially when you are executing things like *git push*.
 There is a chain of functions and each other should wait till the previous one does its job.
 Most of the predefined methods return data and probably the developer will need this information.
 That's how every script works as well.
 There is a callback as a second argument and this function should be called no matter what.

 I have external js files which contain more then 10 nested functions.
 It doesn't look good for sure.
 So, I started thinking about a simple class which will save me some time and will make my code much cleaner.
 Here are the requirements: